-I recently read a study outlining the habits of thousands of regular non-wls people who have lost significant weight and kept it off.
+I recently read a study outlining the habits of thousands of regular non bariatric people who have lost significant weight and kept it off.
 There were a few interesting patterns that jumped out for me.

 People who maintain their weight remain consistent with their eating patterns.
 They make similar choices whether or not they are on a vacation, at a party, enjoying a holiday, celebrating a special occasion, or eating in a restaurant.

 This is where I missed the boat as I used to look at all those events as reasons to look forward to eating crazy amounts of high-calorie food.
 Why do some of us equate a special occasion with horrible food choices and over the top indulgence?
 We look at Chocolate Cake, deep-fried Blooming Onion, Fettuccini in a thick cream cheese sauce, Venti Mocha Caramel Macchiato with Whipped Cream, a Big Mac Large Fries and a Strawberry Shake, as 'The Good Stuff'.
-I ate plates of food in Las Vegas that were not even part of the thought process of my naturally slim friends.
+I have eaten plates of food in Las Vegas that would have shocked my naturally slim friends.

-On the flip side, we view Broccoli, Seared Ahi Tuna Salad, a dish of fresh Strawberries, a plain Cappuccino, unsweetened Green Tea, sliced Turkey Breast, or a small restaurant portion as 'The Punishment'.
+On the flip side, we view Broccoli, Seared Ahi Tuna Salad, a dish of fresh Strawberries, the 5 ounce filet mignon, a plain Cappuccino, unsweetened Green Tea, sliced Turkey Breast, or a small restaurant portion as 'The Punishment'.
 Many of these foods were the normal choices of my naturally slim friends.

 Many new post ops ask WHEN they can return to drinking soda, eating Chinese Food, Popcorn - and many never stop eating mashed potatoes, macaroni and cheese, and chocolate bars.
 They use the fact that they now eat less of them as justification - this is the extent of their forced change.
 They do not acknowledge that in order to keep the weight off that they will need to make different food choices and do so forever.
 They don't recognize that their dietary patterns are the problem - in addition to portion size.
 They think that weight loss surgery will take care of the volume and they will be golden.